llvm/llvm-project/llvm/docs/LangRef.rst

 ::

-      declare <2 x i8> @llvm.experimental.vector.reverse.v2i8(<2 x i8> %a)
+      declare <2 x i8> @llvm.vector.reverse.v2i8(<2 x i8> %a)
-      declare <vscale x 4 x i32> @llvm.experimental.vector.reverse.nxv4i32(<vscale x 4 x i32> %a)
+      declare <vscale x 4 x i32> @llvm.vector.reverse.nxv4i32(<vscale x 4 x i32> %a)

 Overview:
 """""""""

-The '``llvm.experimental.vector.reverse.*``' intrinsics reverse a vector.
+The '``llvm.vector.reverse.*``' intrinsics reverse a vector.
 The intrinsic takes a single vector and returns a vector of matching type but with the original lane order reversed.
 These intrinsics work for both fixed and scalable vectors.
-While this intrinsic is marked as experimental the recommended way to express reverse operations for fixed-width vectors is still to use a shufflevector, as that may allow for more optimization opportunities.
+While this intrinsic supports all vector types the recommended way to express this operation for fixed-width vectors is still to use a shufflevector, as that may allow for more optimization opportunities.

 Arguments:
 """"""""""

 The argument to this intrinsic must be a vector.

-'``llvm.experimental.vector.deinterleave2``' Intrinsic
+'``llvm.vector.deinterleave2``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax: